xeiroh/claude-sync/README.md

 1. Check remote has npm or curl installed
 2. Verify network connectivity on remote
 3. Check disk space on remote
-4. Try manual installation, then sync with claude-remote
+4. Try manual installation, then sync with claude-sync

 ### Compatibility Warnings